 I'd like to say they were at least competent in making something to pander to the worst people in the world, as I wouldn't even bother putting it on the list if it were just bland and boring.
 But sadly, I can't do that in Octopath's case.
 They didn't even attempt to replicate the visual style that fanboy wet dreams are built on, instead throwing 2D sprites, 3D voxels mimicking 16-bit spritework, fake distance blurring and harsh directional lighting into a gigantic clashing mess that just looks gaudy and horrible.
 The narrative is equally cringe-worthy, being packed to the brim with terribly-acted, purple-prose-laden dialog that makes the whole experience about as enjoyable to sit through as a killer bee enema.
 Even putting those basic failings aside, though, there's simply nothing worth seeing here for any discerning genre fan - it's the same empty bash-A-to-win gameplay, cookie-cutter story tropes and flat characters Square has been repackaging over and over again for decades for people who are afraid to ever play anything with post-1996 design sensibilities because it might force them to think that maybe, just maybe, they don't know better than everyone else who's ever lived after all.
 Leave this dreck where you find it and support something that's content to try new things, not just live forever in the comfort zone of unemployable troglodytes who still think gaming, much like themselves, peaked when they were ten years old.

 * You may think this entire rant hypocritical coming from someone whose top 100 games list includes numerous titles from the 1990s, quite a few of which are RPGs.
-Well, you'll just have to figure that one out on your own, Mr. Knee-jerk Sophism-spewing Narcissist.
+Well, you'll just have to figure out why that isn't the case on your own, Mr. Knee-jerk Sophism-spewing Narcissist.

 5. Underworld Ascendant (Otherside Entertainment, PC/Linux/MacOS/PS4)